Keynote Speakers

 Prof Ellen Yi-Luen Do

-Professor, ATLAS Institute & Computer Science
+Professor, ATLAS Institute & Computer Science, University of Colorado Boulder, USA

 Speech Title: The Architecture of Enchantment: Creative Technology and Design with Mind, Might and Magic